lhelwerd/euler/README.md

-When using the source release or if this repository is cloned, then installation of the module is possible with `pip install` followed by either the release zip/tarball or the current directory.
+When using the source release or if this repository is cloned, then installation of the module is possible with `pip install` followed by either the release zip/tarball or the current directory. `make install` installs from the current directory.
+We recommend using virtual environments to keep your dependencies separate from global installation.

 To install a development version of the modules as a dependency, use `git+https://github.com/lhelwerd/euler.git@main#egg=Euler` in